petergridge/Irrigation-V5/pause.md

 One use case for automating the pause feature is to fill a tank from a slow well.

 In this example it takes 30 Minutes to fill the tank and 4 minutes to empty it once watering commences.
+This example could be extended to support a sensor when the tank is full.

 The requirement for the automations is:
+###Triggered when the program starts.
 1. Turn on the pump
 2. Repeat while the irrigation program is on
    - Water for 4 Minutes
    - Pause the program
    - Wait for 30 minutes
-   - Un-pause the program
+   - Resume the program
 3. Turn the pump off

 ```